wschoenfeld/HardwareDesignAllInOne/README.md

 # HardwareDesignAllInOne
 This is a collection of different hardware design resources I've accumulated.
 I've also made a bunch of symbols for different IC's for KICAD, but I have also included the excel and csv pinout files if you want to convert them to other platforms.
 I made these because I either couldn't find anything about them on either SnapEDA or Ultralibrarian or I just wanted to make them myself.
-This is also just for me to learn more about PCB, hardware design, and digital signal processing.
+This is also just for me to learn more about PCB design, digital hardware design, and high speed digital signal processing.
 I hope that some of the resources in this collection helps someone.
 This is an in-progress thing so I will be adding to it over time.

 # Disclaimer
 I do not own any of the materials in this collection.